tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 Certificates chosen in the Certificate message MUST conform to the requirements of a Certificate message in the negotiated version of (D)TLS.
-In particular, the certificate chain MUST be valid for the signature algorithms indicated by the peer in the "signature_algorithms" and "signature_algorithms_cert" extension, as described in Section 4.2.3 of {{!RFC8446}} for (D)TLS 1.3 or the "signature_algorithms" extension from Sections 7.4.2 and 7.4.6 of {{!RFC5246}} for (D)TLS 1.2.
+In particular, the entries of certificate_list MUST be valid for the signature algorithms indicated by the peer in the "signature_algorithms" and "signature_algorithms_cert" extension, as described in Section 4.2.3 of {{!RFC8446}} for (D)TLS 1.3 or from Sections 7.4.2 and 7.4.6 of {{!RFC5246}} for (D)TLS 1.2.

 In addition to "signature_algorithms" and "signature_algorithms_cert",